 While I am an author, I am also an avid reader of other authors’ books, and am frequently asked for resources to help my patients, friends, and family with situations they encounter.
-So I thought you might like to see my Top 25 list of favorite books I’ve read in the past year.
+So I thought you might like to see my Top 25 list of favorite books (truly life changing books) I’ve read in the past year.

 (When you use the links included here to purchase any of these items, as an affiliate, I will receive a small bonus without any additional cost to you.
 Win-Win!)